GREEN-LIST

 The New Zealand Green List Occupations

 The Green List is a curated set of high-demand occupations.
-Tier 1 occupations qualify for fast-track residence; Tier 2 qualify for residence after 24 months of qualifying employment.
-Coverage spans construction, engineering, health, primary industries, and ICT.
+Tier 1 qualifies for fast-track residence; Tier 2 after 24 months of qualifying employment.

 Read article